rohald89/Number-Guessing-Game-DA/README.md

 ### Resources

-- [Treehouse - Introducing Lists](https://teamtreehouse.com/library/introducing-lists) - I found this course very helpful to understand interacting with lists and how to build while loops.
+- [Treehouse: Introducing Lists](https://teamtreehouse.com/library/introducing-lists) - I found this course very helpful to understand interacting with lists and how to build while loops.
 - [Blog on f-strings](https://towardsdatascience.com/five-wonderful-uses-of-f-strings-in-python-7980cfd31c0d) - I used the information from this blog to add conditionals to my f-strings

 ## Author